point-4ward/Home-Assistant/README.md

  - Controllable from my phone over the internet, or via local network.

- - Controls living room lights and three lights in the bedroom ( 1 x ceiling, 2 x bedside).
-The bedroom lights are multicoloured and can be set to preset scenes or controlled individually.
+ - Controls living room lights and three lights in the master bedroom ( 1 x ceiling, 2 x bedside).
+The master bedroom lights are multicoloured and can be set to preset scenes or controlled individually.
 The living room lights are white but can be set to preset brightness or controlled to any desired level.

  - Tracks our phones using owntracks and therefore knows whether or not anybody is at home.

  - Notifies us of key events via pushbullet and/or notifications on screen via kodi.

- - Bedroom lights can also be controlled by Hue Tap which has 4 buttons (3 pre-programmed scenes and off).
+ - Master bedroom lights can also be controlled by Hue Tap which has 4 buttons (3 pre-programmed scenes and off).

  - Automatically pause media during phone call using Yatse.